trnl/foodon/src/ontology/README.md

 langual.py may need a few python modules loaded up.
 It can take a number of minutes to generate if database.json is already established; it will take much longer to run if database.json has been deleted since it fetches NCBITaxon related information using the EOL.org API (in batches)

+##To run SPARQL queries

+As Protege's sparql query engine has some odd startup phase that often stalls protege on large ontologies, one may need to launch sparql queries via command line directly.
+Here is an example using http://robot.obolibrary.org/query.html

+robot query --input foodon-merged.owl --query owl_get_labels.sparql --format TSV